 Rossi must not be happy developing a bike that can be used against him, especially by a rider many consider to be a mirror of his younger self.
 Speaking candidly during an interview with The BBC, Rossi followed that ultimatum with the statement, "I have a great option to join Ducati."
 We're pretty sure he has a great option to anywhere he wants, but most telling are the veiled inferences to what we've all been expecting, Valentino Rossi is bored again.>

-has already pulled the televised interview from Youtube and made it entirely inaccessible to the US, the following quotes featured on the BBC's sports site make it pretty obvious a drastic change is nearing for the emotionally conflicted MotoGP legend.
+While BBC Two has already pulled the televised interview from Youtube and made it entirely inaccessible to the US, the following quotes featured on the BBC's sports site make it pretty obvious a drastic change is nearing for the emotionally conflicted MotoGP legend.

 "I am not 100% sure if I will stay with Yamaha."